Aktobe Region

-It was formed as a result of the administrative-territorial reform on March 10, 1932 as part of the cossack KSSR.
-Historically, it was preceded by the Aktobe district, which existed in 1921-1928.
+The region was formed as a result of the administrative-territorial reform on March 10, 1932 as part of the Kazakh Autonomous Soviet Socialist Republic.
+Historically, it was preceded by the Aktobe gubernia (province), which existed in 1921-1928 and the Aktobe Okrug (district) that existed from 1928-1929.
 In 1936, the region became part of the Kazakh SSR separated from the RSFSR and since 1991, after the collapse of the USSR, as part of the independent Republic of Kazakhstan.

 The region is bordered to the North by the Orenburg Oblast of Russia, to the northeast by the Kostanay Region, to the Southeast by the Karaganda and Kyzylorda regions of Kazakhstan, to the South by the Republic of Karakalpakstan of Uzbekistan, to the southwest by the Mangystau Region, to the West by the Atyrau Region and to the Northwest by the West Kazakhstan Region of Kazakhstan.

 The administrative center is the largest city of Western Kazakhstan, Aktobe (from 1891 to 1999 — Aktyubinsk hence the name of the region).

 Geography

 The area of the region is 300,600 square kilometers, making it the second largest region of Kazakhstan, after Karaganda Region.
 Aktobe Region borders Russia (Orenburg Oblast) to the north and Uzbekistan (Karakalpakstan) to the south, and also borders six other Kazakh regions: the Atyrau Region to the west, the Mangystau Region to the south-west, the Karaganda Region to the east, the Kostanay Region to the north-east, the Kyzylorda Region to the south-east, and the West Kazakhstan Region to the north-west.
 The Ilek River, a tributary of the Ural River, flows through the region.
-The Barsuki Desert is an arid, sandy area of the region.
+The Barsuki Desert is an arid, sandy area in the Aktobe and Kyzylorda regions.